darsain/sly/README.md

 Animates target to the center of a visible frame.
 When no `target` is passed, it will animate whole SLIDEE to the center.

-**target:** In item based navigation, it can be item index, or item DOM element.
-In content based scrolling, can be a selector or DOM element inside of SLIDEE.
+**target:** In item based navigation, it can be an item index, or an item DOM element.
+In content based scrolling, it can be a selector or a DOM element inside of SLIDEE.

-*you can use this method even when **itemNav** is disabled, targeting random items from content, like headings, paragraphs, ...*
+*You can use this method even when **itemNav** is disabled, targeting random items from content, like headings, paragraphs, ...*

 #### ToStart